xaviern03/atlutdproject/README.md

 - Automate the ingestion and cleansing of raw datasets, ensuring consistency and quality through all processed data.
 - Create a pipeline that processes data into clean formats for analytics and visualization.
 - Store processed data in Delta Tables for efficient querying and reporting.
-- Create a visualization for analysis to demonstrate how the data can be used for analysis
+- Create a visualization for analysis to demonstrate how the data can be used.

 ---